Search

 In brief

 • Child support is a contribution toward the costs of care and upbringing of children after divorce.
-Both parents are always liable for maintenance according to their financial capacity (Art.
-1:404 Dutch Civil Code).
+Both parents are always liable for maintenance according to their financial capacity (Article 1:404 Dutch Civil Code).

 What is alimony?

 A parent is legally obliged to contribute to the costs of care and upbringing of his or her children.
-This obligation applies to both parents, regardless of whether they were ever married or lived together (Art.
-1:404 Dutch Civil Code).
-The amount of the contribution may vary, however, depending on financial capacity and the division of care.
+This obligation applies to both parents, regardless of whether they were ever married or lived together (Article 1:404 Dutch Civil Code).
+The amount of the contribution may vary, depending on financial capacity and the division of care.

 There is no automatic obligation for spousal maintenance.
 The court assesses whether an obligation arises based on the financial position of both partners.
 When one partner has insufficient personal income after the divorce to provide for their own maintenance independently, a maintenance obligation can be established.